SanderBuK/Kubernetes-VPA/README.md

 `python3 selenium_script.py YourJupyterHubUrl [workloadtype]`

 The script will create a new user and open a create a notebook where it will run some python code depending on which workload you chose either bursty or ramping

+NB: Right now it creates a notebook called "untitled" and will not start inputting the code in the kernel before the page has loaded.
+However if you run the script again the next notebook will be called "untitled1" which does not match what the script is searching for.
+Therefore you have to delete the old "untitled" notebook before running the same test again